myly10/ORB_SLAM2/README.md

 # ORB-SLAM2
 **Authors:** [Raul Mur-Artal](http://webdiis.unizar.es/~raulmur/), [Juan D. Tardos](http://webdiis.unizar.es/~jdtardos/), [J. M. M. Montiel](http://webdiis.unizar.es/~josemari/) and [Dorian Galvez-Lopez](http://doriangalvez.com/) ([DBoW2](https://github.com/dorian3d/DBoW2))

+**Modified by:** Yang Liu

+## Modifications
+- Able to save key frame images on the fly or in final save trajectory stage.
+Images will be saved to `keyimages` folder for monocular, and `keyimages/L` and `keyimages/R` for stereo. (controlled by `mbSaveImageOnTheFly` in `System.h`, have to be determined before compiling currently)
+- Loads DBoW vocabulary in binary format, which greatly increases the loading speed (more than 100 times for me)

 **Current version:** 1.0.0

 ORB-SLAM2 is a real-time SLAM library for **Monocular**, **Stereo** and **RGB-D** cameras that computes the camera trajectory and a sparse 3D reconstruction (in the stereo and RGB-D case with true scale).
 It is able to detect loops and relocalize the camera in real time.
 We provide examples to run the SLAM system in the [KITTI dataset](http://www.cvlibs.net/datasets/kitti/eval_odometry.php) as stereo or monocular, and in the [TUM dataset](http://vision.in.tum.de/data/datasets/rgbd-dataset) as RGB-D or monocular.
 We also provide a ROS node to process live monocular or RGB-D streams. **The library can be compiled without ROS**.
 ORB-SLAM2 provides a GUI to change between a *SLAM Mode* and *Localization Mode*, see section 9 of this document.